canonn-science/CAPIv2-Strapi/README.md

 - Git
 - Node v10 or above
 - NPM v6 or above
+- Node Pm2 (For running API as a service)
 - Strapi Alpha v12.2
 - MariaDB 10.2 or above